 An advanced ESOL reading and comprehension course designed to help students Speakers of Other Languages further develop their reading and comprehension skills.
 This course will focus on advanced reading abilities through articles in English textbooks and the comprehension of these articles.
 In the classrooms, students will be exposed to small group projects, and reading presentations.
 The students will improve their writing and communication skills as well, by adding vocabulary exercises, and practicing sentence structure.

-The requirement to move to the next level is a "PASS."
-With a grade of "NO PASS" the student must repeat the level.
-If a student receives a "NO PASS" in the last course of a level, the student MUST repeat all three courses of the level in order to pass to the next level.
+The requirement to move to the next level is to obtain a "PASS" in at least two of the ADVANCED courses.
+One of them has to be the last one.
+Students who do not meet this criterion MUST repeat all three courses of the level in order to pass to the next level.

-ESOL113 ADVANCED PLUS I (4 cr.)
-Prerequisite: ESOL110, ESOL111, ESOL112 or ESOL placement test or permission of the instructor.
+ESOL113 ADVANCED PLUS I

+(4 cr.)
+Prerequisite: Passing grade of Level IV or ESOL placement test or permission of the instructor.

 An advanced Plus ESOL communication course designed to help students Speakers of Other Languages succeed in the U.S. college setting.
 Students will improve their English communication skills.
 This course is designed to meet the needs of ESOL students entering Level V. All language areas will be addressed: listening, speaking, reading, writing, and grammar.
 Special emphasis is placed on speaking, writing, and research.
 Through the use of English phonology, the goal of this course is to promote speaking in English.
 Oral presentations, reading and comprehension exposure, increasing vocabulary, and writing will be required.
-The requirement to move to the next course is a "PASS".
-With a grade of "NO PASS" the students must repeat the course.

-ESOL114 ADVANCED PLUS II Prerequisite: ESOL113 (4 cr.)
+ESOL114 ADVANCED PLUS II

 An advanced Plus ESOL writing course designed to help students Speakers of Other Languages succeed in the U.S. college setting.
 Students will improve their English writing skills.
 This course is designed to meet the needs of ESOL students entering the second course of Level V. All language areas will be addressed: listening, speaking, reading, writing, and grammar.
 Special emphasis is placed on writing and summary research.
 Through the learning and use of English writing advanced rules and editing, the students will be exposed to written presentations.
-The requirement to move to the next course is a "PASS".
-With a grade of "NO PASS" the student must repeat the course.